Greatest Women's Soccer Players

 Teams: FC Nuremburg (1995-96), German national team (1996-2015), FC Wacker Munchen (1996-99), FC Bayern Munich (1999-2001), FC Turbine Potsdam (2001-07), Djurgadens IF (2008), FFC Frankfurt (2009-13), Brisbane Roar (2013-14), Portland Thorns FC (2014-15)

-Key stats: FIFA Women’s World Player of the Year.
-Two-time Women’s World Cup champion.
-Two-time UEFA Women’s champion.
-Capped 146 times by Germany.
+Key stats: FIFA Women’s World Player of the Year, two-time Women’s World Cup champion, two-time UEFA Women’s champion

 Bottom Line: Nadine Angerer